 Public Comment is not a discussion, debate, or dialogue between or among speakers and the School Committee.
+Nor is it a public hearing.
 Rather, it is intended to offer individuals an opportunity to express their opinion on issues of School Committee business.
-While the Committee and/or administrators will not typically respond to comments or questions posed at Public Comment, the Chair, as presiding officer of the meeting, may answer or request an answer to a question if she/he deems it expeditious.
-Further, should the Chair believe that an issue or question falls outside the purview of the School Committee, s/he may request that individuals direct it to the appropriate person or body so that the matter is given proper consideration.
+While the Committee and/or administrators will not typically respond to comments or questions posed at Public Comment, the Chair, as presiding officer of the meeting, may answer or request an answer to a question if she/he/theythe Chair deems it expeditious.
+Further, should the Chair believe that an issue or question falls outside the purview of the School Committee, she/he/theythe Chair may request that individuals direct it to the appropriate person or body so that the matter is given proper consideration.